Provides information about the Welsh Building Safety Fund and fire safety issue remediation in residential buildings of 11 metres and over.

 Introduction

-Fire Safety continues to be a priority for the Welsh Government.
-Our Building Safety Programme will ensure residents can feel safe and secure in their homes.
+Fire safety continues to be a priority for the Welsh Government.
+The Building Safety Programme has been established to ensure homes in residential buildings of 11 metres and over are safe and secure.

 This applies whether the building is the responsibility of social sector partners, developers, or orphan buildings where there is no developer available to undertake remediation works.